 Analysis of R&D in the FY 2002 Budget

 CoFARM Statement: Funding Agricultural Research (PDF

 in Support of the National Science Foundation Budget FY 2002 (PDF format)

 Preliminary List of Appointments (for use by CVD participating organization

 Please send your appointments to firstname.lastname@example.org.

-To learn more about the most recent Congressional Visits Day, which took place
+To learn more about last year's Congressional Visits Day, which took place

 What is Congressional Visits Day (CVD)?

 The CVD is a two-day annual event that brings scientists, engineers, researchers,

 educators, and technology executives to Washington to raise visibility